The shoe's upper consists of a slip-on mono-sock overlaid with a crisscrossing pattern of clean white strips.

-"Originally, Japanese culture was based on 'connecting lines'," said Kuma.
-"A single line is weak, but bundle of lines in aggregate is strong.
+"Originally, Japanese culture was based on connecting lines," said Kuma.
+"A single line is weak, but a bundle of lines in aggregate is strong.
 An approach to yatara ami combining delicacy and functionality works well with modern designs."

 The shoe is named the Metaride AMU, based on Asics' classic Metaride shape which curves up towards the toes to prevent excessive bending of the ankles and reduce energy consumption.

-A tan midsole breaks up the otherwise monochromatic shoe – its colour derived from the natural fibres the material is made with.
+A tan midsole breaks up the otherwise monochromatic shoe.
+Its colour is derived from the natural fibres of the material.
 These are usually dyed, but were left uncoloured at Kuma's request.

 "I was captivated by the fact that cellulose nanofibres are used in the midsole foam," he explained.

 "This is a fibre material derived from wood.
 It was a great approach.
 This material combines the contradictory functions of superior cushioning and durability."

 In this way, it imitates bamboo's ability to be both hard and soft at the same time.

 For Kuma, switching from architecture to footwear design was not as big a leap as it might first appear.